 I spoke with several tax leaders in eight countries who oversee the taxes for some of the world’s largest funds.
 My goal was to understand the processes, needs, and challenges that were common and unique across countries and assets.

 My findings were documented as personas, journey maps, and diagrams that were used throughout product development.

 I collected and analyzed business documents, legislation, technical processes, company profiles, and competitor tools to become familiarized with the domain.
-This knowledge allowed me to carry conversations with users, stimulate creative problem solving, discover new solutions, map the user journey, and design the ideal user experience.
+This knowledge allowed me to carry conversations with users and stakeholders, stimulate creative problem solving, discover new solutions, map the user journey, and design the ideal user experience.

 Wireframes & Prototyping